 Suitable For: up to 30 students at a time.

 “as creatives are like a breath of fresh air – livening up teachers and students with fun and innovative methods of learning.
 The planning and preparation that goes on behind the scenes results in a thoroughly professional delivery in which all participants are valued and respected.”
 (Head of Science, Holy Cross School, Bolton)

 A unique way to explore both Poetry and Space at the same time!

-Exploring: characteristics of planets, stars, comets and black holes; authorial voice, rhythm, tone and pace.
+Exploring: characteristics of planets, stars, comets and black holes; authorial voice, poetic structures, rhyme, rhythm and tone, pace.

 The Story of Flight